-The NZAC has a long tradition of introducing new climbers to the mountains and crags of Aotearoa in a safe and sustainable way.
+The New Zealand Alpine Club has a long tradition of introducing new climbers to the mountains and crags of Aotearoa in a safe and sustainable way.

 Many of our regional club sections offer introductory level instruction courses for those wanting to learn core climbing skills.
 These are delivered by experienced volunteer club members, and as we are not-for-profit are affordable and very popular.
-They are the most important service the club provides, and they almost alway are fully booked.
+They are the most important service the club provides, and they almost always book out very quickly.

 For intermediate and advanced skills we turn to some of the top instructors and guides in the country to learn the skills required for serious climbing objectives.
 No matter what discipline you want to master, we can put you in front of the experts.